-By March, a poll from Der Spiegel found that aside from the Bavarians - who experi-
+By March, a poll from Der Spiegel found that aside from the Bavarians - who experienced the earliest and most strictions - a near majority of German citizens thought that the federal government was playing the chief role in the

 Despite Germany's lackluster start to the pandemic, increased federal-state coordination paved the way for far-reaching COVID-19 restrictions.
 By early May, the country's common and united approach had helped it overcome the first wave.
 However, once the common threat weakened, so too did the common interest that prompted such cooperation.
 A higher degree of political fragmentation resurfaced, and residual economic and social differences returned, generating deviations in state-level coronavirus policies.
 Nonetheless, a federalstate negotiated framework and continued cooperation helped to maintain the initial success - for a time.